Envelopes

 Place the insertion point in the table cell you want to divide, or select a group of cells.
 Right-click the table and choose Format.

-In the Diagonal Lines group box, select the option you want, such as Upper right to lower left.
-You can even create an "X" in the cell by selecting Both.
-Choose OK.
+In the Diagonal Lines group box, select the option you want, such as Upper right to

 The diagonal line automatically adjusts to the width of the cell.